dfinity/portal/how-it-works/3_governance/01_network-nervous-system-nns.subpage.md

 To allow for flexible governance evolution, the NNS canisters are _mutable smart contracts_.
-Two canisters, called _root_ (written in Rust) and _lifeline_ (written in Motoko), are responsible for upgrading the NNS canisters.
+Two canisters, called _root_ and _lifeline_, are responsible for upgrading the NNS canisters.
 As NNS canisters control each other, it is ensured that they can only be changed by an NNS DAO decision.